Monday, January 29, 2018

 It is not unusual for me to talk to members of the Church that somehow have the impression that FamilySearch is doing all the work to locate their ancestors.
 We have had people come into a Family History Center and ask to see their family tree, expecting that someone somehow has already done the work.
 This idea is reinforced by ordinance crawlers that give the impression that FamilySearch or someone else is doing all the work and, of course, they don't have to do anything but click and print.

 FamilySearch.org is a free program.
 There is absolutely nothing wrong with add-on programs that are commercially based and charge a purchase price or annual fee, but for a Church leader to tacitly endorse such a program in a Church meeting seems to contrary to the intent and spirit of doing ordinance work in the temples.
-Most of the ordinance crawlers have a free component, but most have an advanced version the costs money.
+Most of the ordinance crawlers have a free component, but most have an advanced version that costs money.
 I think this distracts from the entire concept of FamilySearch as a free program.

 9. Ordinance crawlers are not like training wheels on a bicycle, there is no incentive to learn or do more.